 A maximum of 3 people per booking; if you have more than 3 people in the group, please make multiple bookings

 Children between 0-5 years old are free of charge provided they don't occupy a seat and no meal will be provided

 Wheelchair accessible - if assistance is required, passenger must provide their own carer

 Important Note: Hotel pickup is only available at select hotels and locations in Tokyo.
 No customized pickup location available.
 It is important to select a hotel/location from the drop-down list at checkout

 Please provide the local contact information of your accommodation to the tour operator at least 3 days prior to your travel date so they may contact you for anything urgent.
 Otherwise, the tour operator may reserve the right not to confirm your booking

-Kyoto Imperial Palace is closed on Monday and, if Monday is a national holiday, Monday will be open and the following day will be closed.
+Kyoto Imperial Palace is closed on Monday and, if Monday is a national holiday, the following day will be closed instead.
 When Kyoto Imperial Palace is closed, you will visit Kitano-tenmangu Shrine instead